 The world’s most skilled and driven cardiac surgeons.

-This timeline, structured around the main events leading up to the first human heart transplant, illustrates how the race to make medical history was closely and dramatically run by four of the world’s most skilled and driven cardiac surgeons.
+This timeline is structured around the main events leading up to the first human heart transplant in 1967, it illustrates how the race to make medical history was closely and dramatically run by four of the world’s most skilled and driven cardiac surgeons.
+Read below how Christiaan Barnard timeline unfolded and managed to be triumphant above the rest, securing his spot in history.
+The first heart transplant surgery took place in the Groote Schuur Hospital and cemented the amazing victory in history.

 Selected milestones, not sub-headings, are reproduced here by kind permission of Donald McRae, the author of Every Second Counts (2006, Simon and Schuster, London).